 57. Stick to your budget

 Whether your favorite kind of trip is a hike at your local state park or a week on a Greek isle, don’t let a limited budget keep you at home.
-These ideas on how to save money while travelling will set you on the path to fun, affordable travel.
+These ideas on how to save money while traveling will set you on the path to fun, affordable travel.